Yelp/mrjob/docs/guides/emr-opts.rst

     :default: ``'us-west-2'``

     region to run EMR jobs on (e.g.  ``us-west-1``).
-Also used by mrjob to create temporary buckets if you don't set :mrjob-opt:`s3_tmp_dir` explicitly.
+Also used by mrjob to create temporary buckets if you don't set :mrjob-opt:`cloud_tmp_dir` explicitly.

 .. mrjob-opt::